 Mayor Murray with 2015 Youth Employment Initiative participants.

 Many young people miss out on the chance to work during their teen years, especially low-income youth.
 This can result in academic disengagement, lack of career awareness and planning, and poor preparedness for available careers.
-While citywide unemployment is at a low 3%, youth unemployment remains near 13%.
-It’s more than double that rate for African American youth in Seattle: 28%.

 The Mayor’s Youth Employment Initiative seeks to disrupt these trends by bridging the talent divide and investing in our future.